blackravenltd/dojo/v2/README.md

 ## Graduation

-A student can graduate when they have attended basic and completed each module in the course.
+A student graduates when they have completed Basic followed each Professional module in the course, in no particular order.
 Graduations will be held every 6 weeks.

-## Payment

-Per-seat pricing model at a much lower cost, e.g. $10/head per session.